mxenabled/mx-platform-csharp/docs/MxPlatformApi.md

             var memberGuid = MBR-7c6f361b-e582-15b6-60c0-358f12466b4b;  // string | The unique id for a `member`.
             var userGuid = USR-fa7537f3-48aa-a683-a02a-b18940482f54;  // string | The unique id for a `user`.
             var referralSource = APP;  // string | Must be either `BROWSER` or `APP` depending on the implementation.
-Defaults to `BROWSER`. (optional) var uiMessageWebviewUrlScheme = mx;  // string | A scheme for routing the user back to the application state they were previously in. (optional) var skipAggregation = false;  // bool? | Setting this parameter to `true` will prevent the member from automatically aggregating after being redirected from the authorization page. (optional)
+Defaults to `BROWSER`. (optional) var skipAggregation = false;  // bool? | Setting this parameter to `true` will prevent the member from automatically aggregating after being redirected from the authorization page. (optional) var uiMessageWebviewUrlScheme = mx;  // string | A scheme for routing the user back to the application state they were previously in. (optional)

             try
             {
                 // Request oauth window uri
-                OAuthWindowResponseBody result = apiInstance.RequestOAuthWindowURI(memberGuid, userGuid, referralSource, uiMessageWebviewUrlScheme, skipAggregation);
+                OAuthWindowResponseBody result = apiInstance.RequestOAuthWindowURI(memberGuid, userGuid, referralSource, skipAggregation, uiMessageWebviewUrlScheme);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)